5 Gluten-Free Ways to Survive the Summer

 Food poisoning?
 I didn’t have any dinner.
 PMS?
 I just had my cycle.
 Gas?
 From what?
 Pulled muscle?
 Maybe.
-I grabbed a foam roller and applied the area of pain to it, and nearly screamed at the contact.
-Nope, it definitely was not that.
+I grabbed a foam roller, applied the area of pain to it, and nearly screamed at the contact.
+Nope, it was not that.

 Getting back in bed, I reasoned time would pass, and I would get up for class.
-Shortly after, I came to the conclusion that I would not make it in this condition.
-Doubled over, I once more got out of bed and crawled to my parents’ room.
+Shortly after, I concluded that I would not make it in this condition.
+Doubled over, I immediately got out of bed and crawled to my parent’s room.
 Panicking, my mother prescribed some ibuprofen and the pain soon subsided.

-What I soon found out was that what I’d experienced was the first of many gallbladder attacks.
-So, in an attempt to ensure it would never happen again, I began to monitor my diet carefully.
+I soon discovered that what I’d experienced was the first of many gallbladder attacks.
+So, to ensure it would never happen again, I began to monitor my diet carefully.
 Fat?
 No, it makes me sick.
 Dairy?
 No, it makes me sick.
 Soy?
 Nope, it makes me sick.
 Wheat/Gluten?
 Nope, it makes me sick.
 Rice?
 Same as others.
 Corn?
 Not.

 For a while, it worked.
 I dropped weight at a rapid pace, and I stopped feeling pain, both of which I didn’t mind.
 But I couldn’t live like that forever.
 So, a week after my birthday, my gallbladder was removed.

 The doctor told my mother he’d never seen a gallbladder that inflamed.
 I felt better, but I was still afraid of food.
-I was terrified, actually.
-What scared me, even more, was that I was putting weight back on.
+I was terrified.
+What scared me even more, was that I was putting my weight back on.
 So as soon as I got the okay from the doctor, I immediately resumed working out to try and combat it

-I was eating properly by the end of the year, and incorporated many things back into my diet, except for dairy and gluten/wheat.
-I had more energy, my drive was coming back, but nobody in my family had severe food allergies like me.
+By the end of the year, I was eating properly and incorporated many things into my diet, except for dairy and gluten/wheat.
+I had more energy, and my drive was returning, but nobody in my family had severe food allergies like me.

-Family Reunions were full of foods packed with gluten, dairy, an abundance of fat: everything I couldn’t have.
-Potlucks I began to realize, were chock full of the favorites I couldn’t consume, so I just avoided them.
+Family Reunions were full of foods packed with gluten, dairy, and an abundance of fat: everything I couldn’t have.
+I began to realize that potlucks were chock full of the favorites I couldn’t consume, so I just avoided them.
 I would find an empty room and sit there and fast while my family would get food and socialize.

 Traveling became a nightmare.
 Restaurants hardly have accommodations for vegans, let alone people with a gluten/wheat allergy.
 Professional dinners and banquets seldom have options for people with dietary restrictions; on top of that, I was rarely happy.
-Food is culture, in itself a love language.
-Food is friends, and it is socialization; activities are centered around food.
+Food is culture, in itself, a love language.
+Food is friends and socialization; activities are centered around food.

 To reject the gesture is to deny the person.
-Individuals have picked on and mocked my lifestyle as though I choose this out of fun, or to lose weight when that could not be further from the truth.
-Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also being vegan.
+Individuals have picked on and mocked my lifestyle as though I chose this out of fun or to lose weight when that could not be further from the truth.
+Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also vegan.

 Meal prepping has been such a lifesaver.
 So what?
-Options may be low, but because it is mostly from scratch, taking twenty minutes to an hour to plan and prepare meals for the week saves so much extra time during the week.
-For example, Bob’s Red Mill has gluten-free instant oats that can be prepared in literally three minutes.
+Options may be low, but because it is mostly from scratch, taking twenty minutes to an hour to plan and prepare meals for the week saves so much extra time.
+For example, Bob’s Red Mill has gluten-free instant oats that can be prepared in three minutes.
 Buying about five of them for the work week eliminates the worry of what to eat when rushing out the door.

 Not interesting enough?
-Add dates, nuts, berries, and/or cinnamon to spice to up.
+Add dates, nuts, berries, and/or cinnamon to spice it up.
 Find Out What You Can Eat At an event?
-Don’t completely abandon the refreshments table, or dodge the dinner.
+Don’t completely abandon the refreshments table or dodge the dinner.
 Walk down the line, do they have any options for people with food allergies?